ls command in UNIX

 Other options, like reverse or recursive, are very easy to use:

-cd Desktop/dog && ls
+cd Desktop/dog && lshello-world hello-world.c subfolder

-ls -r # ls --reverse
+ls -r # ls --reversesubfolder hello-world.c hello-world

-subfolder hello-world hello-world.c
+ls -tsubfolder hello-world hello-world.c

-ls -R # ls --recursive
+ls -R # ls --recursive.:hello-world hello-world.c subfolder

-file.py file.txt hard-link.txt
+./subfolder:file.py file.txt hard-link.txt

-ls -Rt # ls -tR
+ls -Rt # ls -tR.:subfolder hello-world hello-world.c

-file.txt hard-link.txt file.py
+./subfolder:file.txt hard-link.txt file.py

 Please Note: &&